Eight dimensions of quality: Conformance

 The dimension of conformance depicts to what extent a product’s design and operating characteristics meet established standards.
 This dimension owes the most to the traditional approaches to quality pioneered by experts like Juran.
+Customers usually associate high quality with a product that exactly meets its requirements.

 All products and services involve specifications of some sort.
 When products are developed, these specifications are set and a target is set, for instance the materials used or the dimension of the product.
 Not only the target but also the tolerance (the range of permitted deviation from the target) is defined.
 One problem with this approach is that there is little interest in whether the specifications have been met exactly as long as the tolerance limits are met.

 On the one hand, this can lead to the so-called “tolerance stack-up”.
 When two or more parts are to be fit together, the size of their tolerances often determine how well they will match.
 Should one part fall at a lower limit of its specification and a matching part at its upper limit, a tight fit is unlikely.
 The link is likely to wear more quickly than one made from parts whose dimensions have been centered more exactly.

 This problem can be addressed by taking a different approach to measuring quality.
 Instead of measuring a simple conformance to specifications, the degree to which parts or products diverge from the ideal target is measured.
 Using this approach, process 1 (see picture) is better even though some items fall beyond specification limits.
 The traditional approach would have favored process 2 because it produces more items within the specification limit.
 It was demonstrated that the problem of “tolerance stack-up” is worse when the dimensions of parts are more distant from the target than when they cluster around it, even if some parts fall outside the tolerance.
 This approach requires a fresh look at the common process quality factor of 'defect rate', to take into account the fact that two parts may each pass the 'tolerance test' separately but be unusable when the attempt is made to join them together.

 In service businesses, measures of conformance normally focus on accuracy and timeliness and include counts of processing errors, unanticipated delays and other frequent mistakes.